opensensorhub/project-template/osh-package1/README.md

 ## OSH Package 1

-Each package folder contains source code, config files and build scripts needed to build a specific OSH package.
+This README file typically describes what the package is and what is the target platform.

-A project can include several packages that are usually deployed on different nodes.
+A project repository includes one or more packages that are usually deployed on different nodes.
+Each package folder contains source code, config files and scripts needed to build (and sometimes deploy) it.